agenteo/agenteo.github.com/source/_drafts/ruby-on-rails-partials-are-slowing-you-down.md

 And the subsequent calls are stable around **62ms**.

-I can see an impact when introducing
+Calls after the first are around 10ms slower a negligible speed deterioration.

 ## Impact on a real application

+Before writing this I was working on a production application and merged existing partials in a single template and benchmarks gave again negligible difference in response times.
+Taking out partials from your application is the most accurate benchmark you can run--be rigorous and run local tests before assuming the change brings any benefit remember:

+* run the application in production mode
+* any first call is always significantly slower because of framework startup and database query costs
+* be aware of any caching on your system and on databases or APIs you use

-Taking out partials from the application is the most accurate benchmark you can run--be rigurous and run local tests before assuming the change brings any benefit if there is a significant improvement locally deploy and load test it to get a definitive answer.
-When testing locally account for application and database caching.
-I've seen garbage collection (GC) manifesting in partial rendering with response time randomly fluctuating like:
+If there is a significant improvement locally deploy and load test the change to get a definitive answer. **I've seen garbage collection (GC) manifesting in partial rendering with response time randomly fluctuating** like:

 {% highlight bash %}
 Rendered articles/_article.html.erb (0.2ms)